TereBts/world-of-colour/README.md

 Broken Link Handling | Invalid URLs show a 404 page with a working link back to the home page. | Pass Missing Data | If a country has no associated data, modal displays a friendly “No data available” message. | Pass

-## Automated testing
+### Automated testing

 For this project, I decided not to implement automated testing as I felt that manual testing was sufficient to verify the core functionality and ensure the site worked as expected across devices and screen sizes.
 All key features were tested manually using the test cases listed above.

-However, if I were to implement automated testing in the future, I would use Jest, a popular JavaScript testing framework, to write and run unit tests.
+However, if I were to implement automated testing in the future, I would use Jest (https://jestjs.io/), a popular JavaScript testing framework, to write and run unit tests.

 - Installing Jest on VS Code
 * Ensure Node.js is installed